petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-filter-client-extension.md

    unzip com.liferay.sample.workspace-latest.zip
    ```

-Now you have the tools to deploy your first custom filter client extension.
+Now you have the tools to deploy your first custom filter via a client extension.

-## Examine and Modify the Custom Filter Client Extension
+## Examine and Modify the Custom Filter

-The custom filter client extension is in the sample workspace's `client-extensions/liferay-sample-fds-filter/` folder.
+The frontend data set filter client extension is in the sample workspace's `client-extensions/liferay-sample-fds-filter/` folder.
 It's defined in the `client-extension.yaml` file:

 ```yaml
 liferay-sample-fds-filter: